-Inherent and control risks arise even if an audit is not performed whereas the detection risk arises only at audit performance.
-Inherent and Control risks should be assessed together at a combined level because both these risks are caused by internal control system.
+Inherent risk and control risk arise even if an audit is not performed whereas the detection risk arises only at audit performance.
+Inherent risk and Control risk should be assessed together at a combined level because both these risks are caused by internal control system.
 Inherent risk and control risk cannot be reduced.
-However, while assessing of inherent and control risks it is necessary to determine the nature, timing and extent of substantive procedures to reduce detection risk to a low level.
+However, assessment of inherent risk and control risk is necessary to determine the nature, timing and extent of substantive procedures to reduce detection risk to a low level.
 The objective of risk assessment is to reduce the overall Audit Risk to an acceptably low level.
 There is an inverse relationship between Detection Risk and the combined level of inherent and control risks.

 When preparing financial statements, it is inevitable to estimate certain items due to inherent uncertainties in business activities.
-For example, estimates may be required for bad debts, inventory obsolescence or the useful life of depreciable assets.
+For example, estimates may be required for bad debts, inventory obsolescence or the useful lives of depreciable assets.
 Change in an accounting estimate is not equivalent to a change in accounting policy.
 For example, change from straight-line method to cumulative method would amount to change in accounting policy; a change in useful life would be treated as changes in accounting estimate.
-The effect of a change in an accounting estimate should be included in the determination of net profit or loss in: (a) the period of change affects the whole period; or (b) the period of change and future periods, if the change affects both.
-The nature and amount of a change in an accounting estimate which has a material effect within the current period, or which is expected to have a material effect in subsequent periods, should be disclosed.
+The effect of a change in an accounting estimate should be included in the determination of net profit or loss in: (a) the period of change affects only; or (b) the period of change and future periods, if the change affects both.
+The nature and amount of a change in an accounting estimate which has a material effect in the current period, or which is expected to have a material effect in subsequent periods, should be disclosed.

-An auditor may express different types of opinions in his/her report based on their judgment of the "true and fair view".
+An auditor may express different types of opinions in his report based on his judgment of the True and Fair view.
 Such opinions can be classified as follows: a) Clean opinion b) Qualified opinion c) Adverse opinion or negative opinion d) Disclaimer opinion.